Introduction to Business Design

 The Business Design approach consists of five key elements, which support you to become a successful innovator.
 All elements will be described in this knowledge base:

 Business Design is based on the idea of an agile learning process to create innovation.
 What does that mean?
-We don't believe that successful innovation (which is defined as something "new" the world hasn't seen before) can be build in a traditional business development approach in which project teams go through a linear process of learning (= market research through customer surveys), planning (= business case modeling), decision-making (= management decision to allocate budget), building (e.g. burning the budget until it is gone) and finally launch the innovation on the market.
+We don't believe that successful innovation (which is defined as something "new" determined to generate "growth", see three horizons) can be build in a traditional business development approach in which project teams go through a linear process of learning (= market research through customer surveys), planning (= business case modelling , decision-making (= management decision to allocate budget), building (e.g. burning the budget until it is gone) and finally launch the innovation on the market.

 In every project or training, we spend considerable time in introducing Business Design to the participants.
 Here is the storyline we often use in such situations.
 And also the comparison of Business Design to other popular approaches in the innovation management arena, such as Design Thinking or Lean Startup, could be helpful.
 Read more about our Business Design guiding principles here.
 And there are even more success factors that we need to get right in order to succeed with Business Design.
 By the way, the often quoted statement "Fail often, fail early" is NOT what we practice.
 In Business Design, we are eager to learn and we strive to succeed.
 Failures may happen but are never our intention!